LG V20: Software

-LG supports unlocking the bootloader on US996, allowing them to be rooted and custom ROM images to be installed if available.
+unlocking the bootloader on US996, allowing them to be rooted and custom ROM images to be installed if available.
 There is no LG support for unlocking the V20 bootloader; it is reported to be possible though means of DirtySanta (except H918 which instead relies on Lafsploit), but difficult and with the risk of damaging the phone, and custom ROM images such as LineageOS have been unofficially produced.

 Unique features

-The V20 released with a strong combination of features, including user-replaceable battery, higher quality audio than the competition and strong camera hardware and software.
+The V20's features included a user-replaceable battery and higher quality audio than the competition.
 It also had an infrared (IR) blaster that allowed it to control televisions and other remote controlled devices.

-As part of its focus on audio and video, it had several strong points.
 It was one of the few phones at the time with an ultrawide camera, as well as laser autofocus.
 It had high acoustic overload point (AOP) microphones that allowed recording in very loud concert settings.
 It also had configurable bitrate video and audio recording, with lossless audio and steerable sound focus and waveform display while recording.

 As of Q1 2024, the V20 remains the only phone with a user-replaceable battery, DAC audio, 3.5mm headphone jack and IR transmitter.
 The phone developed a cult following, despite the bloatware and lack of an easily unlocked bootloader.